run_HemoCorrection

 Input

 Series of .dat files containing image time series data with dimensions Y,X,T. This function uses one to three files containing reflectance (red, yellow and green) data and applies the hemodynamic correction to the file containing the fluorescence data.
-The file names must be the following:
+The file names can be the following:

 • fluo.dat | fluo_475.dat: fluorescence channel